 All applicants must submit through this portal.
 On campus or online auditions/interviews are encouraged and can be scheduled anytime by contacting the area heads on each individual form.

 The Department of Theatre seeks eight to ten M.F.A.
 Actors for admission to our program beginning Fall 2026.
 Applications will be accepted until all positions are filled.
 Acceptance to the Acting area requires a preliminary video audition and a callback audition, either in-person or virtually.
-If you have any questions regarding the application or audition process, please contact Amy Herzberg, Head of Acting at: herzberg@uark.edu.
+STEP ONE: (rolling after Feb.
+1, 2026)

 Applicants wishing to apply to the MFA Acting Program should prepare to provide: